spier/gem_yql_simple/README.md

 ### run the tests (this will check for a folder 'spec' and run rspec against all _sec files)

 	bundle exec rspec spec

+### generate the rdoc documentation in ./doc
+	rake rdoc